Free Download of the Trevi Towel

 - Approximately 160 yards of Size 4/Aran or heavy worsted cotton yarn.

-If you would like a source with lots of different choices in your yarn, Love Knitting has a great selection.
+If you would like a source with lots of different choices in your yarn, Love Crafts has a great selection.
 This link for their cotton yarns should take you to a page where the selection is already narrowed down to the weight you need for this hand towel pattern.
 With all the different colors available, you might even want to make towels that match the color schemes of each room!

 - dc-double crochet